 |Inheritance||If both parents are carriers, there is a 25% chance for each child to be affected.|

 |Incidence||Has an estimated incidence of 1 in 11,000 births.|

 Carrier screening for SMA should be offered to all women who are considering pregnancy or are currently pregnant and have had appropriate counseling about the possible range of severity, carrier frequency, and detection rate.
 The American College of Obstetrics and Gynecology (ACOG) recommends that carrier screening for SMA be offered to all women who are considering pregnancy or are already pregnant.2

 Carrier Screening at GenPath Women’s Health

 At GenPath Women’s Health, a division of BioReference Laboratories, we believe carrier screening for serious conditions like SMA is an essential part of preconception or prenatal care.
 Carrier screening allows you to plan and prepare by learning the risks for having a child with SMA.
-Our extensive in-network status, access to board certified genetic counselors through MyGeneTeam, and easy at-home mobile phlebotomy service through Scarlet®, help to make this testing accessible to everyone.
+Our easy at-home mobile phlebotomy service through Scarlet®, help to make this testing accessible to everyone.